-Learn how to make this delicious tofu salad.
+Learn how to make this delicious tofu salad recipe.
 By posting this recipe, I am entering a recipe contest sponsored by Kikkoman and I am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 Umami is a term for the savory flavor that we taste.
 Soy sauce is just one of the foods that give a unique savory flavor to foods and it is a perfect ingredient to add to plant based meals that include beans, tofu, tempeh, seitan or vegetables.
 Soy sauce can also help meat eaters enjoy smaller portions because it adds umami to the rest of the meal so it is more satisfying!
 You can learn more about umami below in one of my previous blog posts.

-This was a wonderful thing for me to learn since a diet high in sodium has been linked to elevating blood pressure, retaining fluid in the body and also may have a link to bone loss.
+This was a wonderful thing since a diet high in sodium has been linked to elevating blood pressure, retaining fluid in the body and also may have a link to bone loss.
 Soy sauce can help round out the flavor of recipes overall and can help enhance the palatability of a wide variety of foods like vegetables, whole grains and meat alternatives!

 Kikkoman recently asked registered dietitians and other nutrition experts with Recipe Redux to share some of their Sodium Saving, Flavor Raising Recipes so I wanted to share one of my favorite salad recipes with you!